pazzdev/calculator/README.md

 ## what part of the application are you most proud of (if any)
 ```
-Implemented all css by my self, for showing css skills
+I did not used ui libraries and Implemented all css by my self, for showing css skills
 ```

 ## any improvements you would make
 ```
-Can use Material UI or bootstrap to reduce time
+Can use Material UI or bootstrap to reduce time in design
 ```

 ## any deviation(s) from the requirements